fundacion-sadosky/vbox_cve_2017_10235/README.md

 Possible RCE
 ------------

-To make this vulnerability more predisposed to an RCE, it has to be noted that the variable just after the buffer is its index (``u16TxPktLen``), used to write on it (as an offset on the argument of ``PDMDevHlpPhysRead``).
-Controlling this value with an initial buffer overflow (caused by a first data descriptor of length ``E1K_MAX_TX_PKT_SIZE`` + 2 bytes) would then allow to write (in a second call to ``PDMDevHlpPhysRead`` with a second data descriptor) any memory address up to 64K of distance from the buffer, without being necessary to overwrite all the memory in-between  (which would make the attack more complicated, trying to avoid a potential crash).
+To make this vulnerability more predisposed to an RCE, it has to be noted that the variable just after the buffer is its index (`u16TxPktLen`), used to write on it (as an offset on the argument of `PDMDevHlpPhysRead`).
+Controlling this value with an initial buffer overflow (caused by a first data descriptor of length `E1K_MAX_TX_PKT_SIZE` + 2 bytes) would then allow to write (in a second call to `PDMDevHlpPhysRead` with a second data descriptor) any memory address up to 64K of distance from the buffer, without being necessary to overwrite all the memory in-between  (which would make the attack more complicated, trying to avoid a potential crash).

-Close to the target buffer (defined in https://www.virtualbox.org/browser/vbox/trunk/src/VBox/Devices/Network/DevE1000.cpp?rev=64966#L1181
-), some lines below and within the 64K range, the ``g_aE1kRegMap`` structured is defined (in https://www.virtualbox.org/browser/vbox/trunk/src/VBox/Devices/Network/DevE1000.cpp?rev=64966#L1363), which includes a vector of function pointers that implement reading and writing handlers (``pfnRead`` and ``pfnWrite``) which would be an ideal target for the second buffer overflow to facilitate an RCE.
+Close to the target buffer [`aTxPacketFallback`][aTxPacketFallback], some lines below and within the 64K range, the [`g_aE1kRegMap`][g_aE1kRegMap] structured is defined, which includes a vector of function pointers that implement reading and writing handlers (`pfnRead` and `pfnWrite`) which would be an ideal target for the second buffer overflow to facilitate an RCE.

-Bug in ``e1kXmitAllocBuf``
+Bug in `e1kXmitAllocBuf`
 --------------------------

-A (minor) complication in this attack vector is worth mentioning for completeness: there is what seems like a bug in the function ``e1kXmitAllocBuf``, where in the case of being in loopback mode, ``cbTxAlloc`` (*Number of bytes in next packet*) is not reseted to zero, as it is done in the normal case ( in the other branch of its ``if``).
-This causes the thread to get stuck in the ``while`` loop of ``e1kLocateTxPacket`` (inside ``e1kXmitPending``):
+A (minor) complication in this attack vector is worth mentioning for completeness: there is what seems like a bug in the function [`e1kXmitAllocBuf`][e1kXmitAllocBuf], where in the case of being in loopback mode, [`cbTxAlloc`][cbTxAlloc] (*Number of bytes in next packet*) is not reseted to zero, as it is done in the normal case ( in the other branch of its `if`).
+This causes the thread to get stuck in the `while` loop of `e1kLocateTxPacket` (inside `e1kXmitPending`):

 ```c